Chevrotain/chevrotain/docs/01_Tutorial/step3b_adding_actions_embedded.md

     select = $.SUBRULE($.selectClause)
     from = $.SUBRULE($.fromClause)
     $.OPTION(() => {
         where = $.SUBRULE($.whereClause)
     })

     return {
-        type         : "SELECT_STMT",
+        type: "SELECT_STMT",
-        selectClause : select,
+        selectClause: select,
-        fromClause   : from,
+        fromClause: from,
-        // may be undefined if the OPTION was not entered. whereClause  : where
+        // may be undefined if the OPTION was not entered.
+        whereClause: where
     }
 })
 ```